For current and most up-to-date details about the costs, please refer to our pricing page.

-Before opening a business bank account with GoSolo, please check that you match the following criteria:
+Before opening a business account with GoSolo, please check that you match the following criteria:

 Once your business bank account is open, your card will be dispatched to your selected address.
 It may take up to 10 working days to arrive.

-At this time, you can only have one business bank account for your business.
-As part of our future development of the GoSolo app, we are planning to offer multiple business bank accounts for a single company.
+At this time, you can only have one business account for your business.
+As part of our future development of the GoSolo app, we are planning to offer multiple business accounts for a single company.